 150 Years of WG at Trent Bridge

-Even with today’s superstars, it is doubtful that any have a greater claim to cricketing fame than the 23-year-old Gloucestershire batsman who played his first County game at Trent Bridge 150 years ago this week.
+Even with today’s superstars, it is doubtful that any have a greater claim to cricketing fame than the 23-year-old Gloucestershire batsman who played his first County game at Trent Bridge in August 1871.

 He was William Gilbert Grace, a member of a great West Country cricket family who was destined to dominate the game and be part – perhaps the greatest part – of cricket’s first Golden Age.